About me

 -

-June 2024|Talk at Helmholtz AI Conference 2024: AI for Science (HAICON).
+June 2024|Talk at the Helmholtz AI Conference 2024: AI for Science (HAICON).